2025 FAI Cup

 https://foot.ie/forums/117-Kerry-FC

-Opportunity lost for new clubs/regions to join the LoI family.
+Opportunity lost for new clubs to join GLITW.

 1st Round Draw complete.
 It is the last 16 of the FAI Intermediate Cup (excluding UCD's LSL team who were replaced by Baldoyle United, the side they beat in the last 32) and last 8 of the FAI Junior Cup, so 12 ties with the winners qualifying for the 2nd round joining the 20 League of Ireland clubs.